1951 New York Giants (MLB) season

 The 1951 New York Giants season was the franchise's 69th season and saw the Giants finish the regular season in a tie for first place in the National League with a record of 96 wins and 58 losses.
-This prompted a three-game playoff against the Brooklyn Dodgers, which the Giants won in three games, clinched by Bobby Thomson's walk-off home run, a moment immortalized as the Shot Heard 'Round the World.
-The Giants, however, lost the 1951 World Series to the New York Yankees in six games.
+This prompted a best-of-three National League tiebreaker against the Brooklyn Dodgers, which the Giants won in three games, clinched by Bobby Thomson's walk-off home run, a moment immortalized as the Shot Heard 'Round the World.
+The Giants, however, lost the World Series to the New York Yankees in six games.

 Offseason

 Spring training

 The Giants had trained in Phoenix since 1947.
 In 1951, the team swapped spring training sites with the New York Yankees, with the Yankees moving to Phoenix and the Giants training at Al Lang Field in St. Petersburg, Florida.
 It was a one-year arrangement and the Giants would return to Phoenix in 1952.